paularivera28/Project_2/README.md

 - data: in this folder you can found the supplies for the project, that is the messages and the categories, also there you can foun the notebook used to transform and clean the data an the process_data.py who was the inprove code from the notebook and finaly DisasterResponse a dbo file with the transformed data.

-- model: in this folder cotains the procedure to creat a pipeline for train, build and evaluate a clasiffication model, the model I select is a BaggingClassifier to categorize message this is uon the filed train_classifier.py.
+- model: in this folder cotains the procedure to creat a pipeline for train, build and evaluate a clasiffication model, the model I select is a BaggingClassifier to categorize message this is on the filed train_classifier.py.

 - app: in this folder cotains a the scrip run.py with the html templates given in the classroom necesary to run the API.